 \section{Introduction}

-Representations produced by deep neural networks typically consist in arbitrary feature vectors of a Euclidean space.
-Euclidean spaces however are not suited to represent the output of many problems found in computer vision, for which one might want to regress a point on a specific manifold.
-Examples include \eg the prediction of a probability distribution for image classification, or the regression of a 3D rotation matrix.

-A strategy to overcome this problem consists in designing a differentiable function -- such as \emph{softmax} for classification -- to map a feature vector onto the manifold and allow the application of deep learning techniques onto this topological space.
+Deep neural networks typically produce feature vectors in a Euclidean space.
+Euclidean spaces however are not suited to represent the output of many problems of computer vision, for which one might want to regress a point on a specific manifold.
+Examples include \eg the prediction of a probability distribution for classification, or the regression of a 3D rotation matrix.
+A strategy to circumvent this problem consists in using a differentiable function that maps feature vectors onto the manifold and enables to apply deep learning techniques onto this topological space (\eg{} using a \emph{softmax} for classification).
 In this paper, we address this topic while focusing on the special use case of regressing 3D rotations.

-\textbf{3D rotations} Rigid spatial transformations are an essential concept of many fields ranging from engineering to fundamental physics.
-In this paper, we study more particularly the case of 3D rotations and how to regress these using a deep neural network.
-Regression of 3D rotations arises in many problems of computer vision, such as absolute camera localization~\cite{kendall_posenet_2015, walch_image-based_2017}, object pose estimation~\cite{crivellaro_novel_2015, kehl_ssd-6d_2017, kanezaki_rotationnet_2018}, parameters identification of a robot kinematic chain or of a human body model~\cite{omran_neural_2018}, or even as an intermediate step of self-supervised depth estimation~\cite{zhou_unsupervised_2017}.
+\textbf{3D rotations} 3D rotation is an essential concept in many fields ranging from engineering to fundamental physics.
+Regression of 3D rotations arises in many problems of computer vision, such as absolute camera localization~\cite{kendall_posenet_2015, walch_image-based_2017}, object pose estimation~\cite{crivellaro_novel_2015, kehl_ssd-6d_2017, kanezaki_rotationnet_2018}, parameters identification for a rigid kinematic chain or for a human body model~\cite{omran_neural_2018}, or even as an intermediate step in a self-supervised depth estimation pipeline~\cite{zhou_unsupervised_2017}.

-The output of a deep learning architecture typically consists in an arbitrary $n$-dimensional feature vector $\bm{x}$ of a Euclidean space $X=\mathbb{R}^n$.
-However, mapping such arbitrary output to a target manifold $Y$ such as the 3D rotation space is not trivial, since $SO(3)$ is not homeomorphic to a Euclidean space.
-In this context, regressing a rotation using deep learning techniques requires special care and various approaches have been explored to tackle this problem:
+{\textbf{Regression on a manifold}} The output of a deep learning architecture typically consists in a $n$-dimensional feature vector $\bm{x}$ of a Euclidean space $X=\mathbb{R}^n$.
+Mapping such arbitrary output to a target manifold $Y$ such as the 3D rotation space is not trivial, since $SO(3)$ is not homeomorphic to a Euclidean space.
+Various approaches have therefore been explored to tackle regression on a target manifold: